opnsense/docs/source/manual/how-tos/carp.rst

 +--------------------+----------------+

 ---------------------------------
-Setup HA sync (xmlrpc) and pfSync
+Setup pfSync and HA sync (xmlrpc)
 ---------------------------------

-First we should enable pfSync using our dedicated interface using the master firewall.
-Go to :menuselection:`System --> High Availability --> Settings`, enable pfSync and select the interface used for pfSync.
-Next setup the peer IP to the other hosts address (10.0.0.2).
+First we should configure pfSync to synchronize the connection state tables and HA sync (xmlrpc) on the master firewall.
+Go to :menuselection:`System --> High Availability --> Settings` and enable pfSync by activating the `Synchronize States` checkbox, selecting PFSYNC for the `Synchronize Interface` and enter the peer IP (10.0.0.2) in the field `Synchronize Peer IP`.

-Now we need to configure the settings we want to duplicating to the backup server using the xmlrpc sync option.
+To synchronize the configuration settings from the master to the backup firewall, we setup the XMLRPC sync.
+In the `Synchronize Config to IP` field we enter the peer IP (10.0.0.2) of the PFSYNC interface again to keep this traffic on the direct connection between the two firewalls.
+Now we need to enter the remote user name and password and configure the settings we want to duplicate to the backup server.
 For our setup we will enable the following:

 +---------------------------+
 | Synchronize rules         |